-"President's Honors at Graduation" is noted on the diploma of a student who graduates from Napa Valley College with a cumulative grade point average of 3.5 or higher.
+"President's Honors at Graduation" is noted on the diploma of a student who graduates (completion of an AA or AS degree) from Napa Valley College with a cumulative grade point average of 3.5 or higher.

 Napa Valley College chartered a chapter of Phi Theta Kappa, international honor society of the two year college.
 Students with a G.P.A. of 3.5 or higher are eligible to join.